ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/server.md

   * `disc_virtio_hot_unplug` - Is capable of Virt-IO drive hot unplug (no reboot required)
   * `device_number` - The Logical Unit Number of the storage volume
   * `pci_slot` - The PCI slot number of the storage volume
+  * `backup_unit_id` - The uuid of the Backup Unit that user has access to
+  * `user_data` - The cloud-init configuration for the volume as base64 encoded string
 * `nics` - list of
   * `id` - Id of the attached nic
   * `name` - Name of the attached nid